This post may contain affiliate links.

 One, just one, of the massive bucket list highlights of our tour of Tibet was visiting the Sera Monastery.
 This Monastery just outside Lhasa city is the place to come if you want to see Tibetan Buddhist monks debate.
+Video and photos from Sera Monastery.

 This is something I never dreamed I’d see for myself.
 But I did, along with our small group of travellers, my husband and kids.
 It was a highlight of a lifetime.